superduper-io/superduper/docs/blog/2023-09-30-jump-start-ai-development.md

 # Jumpstart AI development on MongoDB with SuperDuperDB

-MongoDB now supports vector-search on Atlas!
-That makes building AI applications on MongoDB a tantalising prospect.

-SuperDuperDB is an open-source (Apache 2.0 license) Python project enabling users to bring AI to their datastore with as little pain as possible.
-This includes first-class support for MongoDB.

-Using SuperDuperDB in combination with MongoDB Atlas vector-search developers can easily build these types of AI applications:

-- **semantic-search** (search by meaning)
+MongoDB now supports vector-search on Atlas enabling developers to build next-gen AI applications directly on their favourite database.
+SuperDuperDB now make this process painless by allowing to integrate, train and manage any AI models and APIs directly with your database with simple Python.

+Build next-gen AI applications - without the need of complex MLOps pipelines and infrastructure nor data duplication and migration to specialized vector databases:

-- **chat applications** on documents hosted in MongoDB Atlas
+- **(RAG) chat applications** on documents hosted in MongoDB Atlas
+- **semantic-text-search & similiarity-search,** using vector embeddings of your data stored in Atlas
-- **image similarity** on images hosted in or referred to on MongoDB Atlas
+- **image similarity & image-search** on images hosted in or referred to on MongoDB Atlas
 - **video search** including search *within* videos for key content
 - **content based recommendation** based on content hosted in MongoDB Atlas
-- ...and much, much more!
+- **...and much, much more!**
+!

 <!--truncate-->